yugabyte/yugabyte-db/docs/content/stable/manage/data-migration/bulk-import-ysql.md

 In YCQL, the count() query can be executed using the [ycrc](https://github.com/yugabyte/yb-tools/tree/main/ycrc) tool.

-The tool uses the exposed hash_partition function in order to execute smaller, more manageable queries which have are individually less resource intensive, and so they don't time out.
+The tool uses the exposed `hash_partition` function in order to execute smaller, more manageable queries which are individually less resource intensive, and so they don't time out.

 Following are the steps to set up and run the ycrc tool: